anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 {{uc2figure}} shows the relations between the following main components:

 * Pledge: Is expected to respond with the necessary data objects for bootstrapping to the Registrar-Agent.
-  The protocol used between the pledge and the Registrar-Agent is assumed to be HTTP in the context of this document.
+  The protocol used between the pledge and the Registrar-Agent is assumed to be HTTP(S) in the context of this document.
-  Any other protocols (including HTTPS) can be used as long as they support the exchange of the necessary data objects.
+  Any other protocol can be used as long as it supports the exchange of the necessary artifacts.
   This includes CoAP or protocol to be used over Bluetooth or NFC connections A pledge acting as a server during bootstrapping leads to the following differences compared to BRSKI:

-  * The pledge is discovered by the Registrar-Agent as defined in {#discovery_uc2_ppa}.
+  * The pledge is discovered by the Registrar-Agent as defined in {{discovery_uc2_ppa}}.
   * The pledge offers additional endpoints as defined in {{pledge_ep}}, so that the Registrar-Agent can request data required for bootstrapping the pledge.
   * The pledge includes additional data in the PVR, which is provided by the Registrar-Agent in the voucher-request trigger as defined in {{tpvr}}.
-    This allows the registrar to identify, with which Registrar-Agent the pledge was in contact.
+    This allows the registrar to identify with which Registrar-Agent the pledge was in contact (see {{agt_prx}}).
-  * The order of exchanges in the BRSKI-PRM call flow is different from those in BRSKI {{!RFC8995}}, as the PVR and PER are collected simultaneously and provided to the registrar.
+  * The order of exchanges in the BRSKI-PRM call flow is different from those in BRSKI {{!RFC8995}}, as the PVR and PER are collected simultaneously and provided to the registrar together.
     This enables bulk bootstrapping of several devices.
-  * The data objects utilized for the data exchange between the pledge and the registrar are self-contained authenticated objects (signature-wrapped objects).
+  * The artifacts exchanged between the pledge and the registrar via the Registrar-Agent are authenticated self-contained objects (i.e., signature-wrapped data objects).

 * Registrar-Agent: Provides a store and forward communication path to exchange data objects between the pledge and the domain registrar.
   The Registrar-Agent acts as a broker in situations in which the domain registrar is not directly reachable by the pledge.